tc39/proposal-resizablearraybuffer/README.md

 - If _buffer_ is a `ResizableArrayBuffer` or a `GrowableSharedArrayBuffer`, throw a TypeError unless either _byteOffset_ is not undefined and is not 0 and _length_ is not undefined.

-_TypedArray_s backed by `ResizableArrayBuffer` or `GrowableSharedArrayBuffer` have the following modifications to its length getter on _TypedArray_.prototype:
+TypedArrays backed by `ResizableArrayBuffer` or `GrowableSharedArrayBuffer` have the following modifications to its length getter on _TypedArray_.prototype:

 - If this buffer is backed by a `ResizableArrayBuffer` or `GrowableSharedArrayBuffer`, return floor(buffer byte length / element size).